davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

     for the  :option:`-floop-unroll-and-jam`.
 The default value is 2.

   ipa-cp-value-list-size
-    IPA-CP attempts to track all possible values and types passed to a functions parameter in order to propagate them and perform devirtualization. ipa-cp-value-list-size is the maximum number of values and types it stores per one formal parameter of a function.
+    IPA-CP attempts to track all possible values and types passed to a function's parameter in order to propagate them and perform devirtualization. ipa-cp-value-list-size is the maximum number of values and types it stores per one formal parameter of a function.